The Ultimate Guide to Shopping and Saving at Aldi

 Most of the items that you’ll find on your Aldi visit are what are known as “private label” — in more layman terms, “generic.”
 At the same time, among these offerings are a few name brand items like Coca-Cola, Pop-Tarts, and other hyphenated favorites.
 The problem is that, while you can score some great deals with many of Aldi’s private label goods, you’ll save little if anything by buying the name brand stuff.

 For those who are picky, this could be a problem.
-Meanwhile, those willing to take a chance on a no-name brand can save a ton shopping at Aldi.
+Meanwhile, those willing to take a chance on a no-name brand can save a ton by shopping at Aldi.
 Additionally, you can also employ a hybrid shopping method like my wife and I do, purchasing a number of items at Aldi while completing the rest of our list elsewhere.

 Aldi Finds and other temporary items

-Another important thing to note about Aldi is that you may just find something you love that might not be there the next time you arrive.
+Another important thing to note about Aldi is that you may find something you love one visit that might not be there the next time you arrive.
 That’s because the chain often offers what they call “Aldi Finds.”
 These might be completely original items, different twists on existing products they may be testing, or seasonal offerings.
 As a result, you never know what you might discover.

 Beyond the Aldi Finds, I’ve also noticed that certain products pop in (especially in the freezer section) one week and then disappear not long after.
 The advantages here are that you can often find some special items to spice up your routine and perhaps even inspire some culinary creativity.
 Of course, the downside is the potential frustration you have when that item you adored is nowhere to be found.
 All this said, I should make clear that most of the items at Aldi are stocked regularly, so you don’t have to worry about a complete upheaval of your shopping list.